 Tippens & Zurosky Can Help.
 Call Today 877-872-3580

 What should you do if you are involved in a car accident?

 Don’t be pressured by the at-fault insurance company to settle.
-Utilize the knowledge and skills of an experienced automobile accident injury attorney.
+Utilize the knowledge and skills of an experienced car accident attorney.
 Attorneys are now very specialized, so make sure you reach out to an attorney that focuses on automobile accident cases.
-An experienced automobile accident injury law firm like Tippens & Zurosky can evaluate your case, protect your rights, and ensure that you receive fair and equitable compensation.
+An experienced car accident injury law firm like Tippens & Zurosky can evaluate your case, protect your rights, and ensure that you receive fair and equitable compensation.
 For twenty years, the attorneys at Tippens & Zurosky have represented people injured in automobile accidents in North Carolina and South Carolina, making sure they are treated fairly.
 Let us assist you with your automobile accident, and help you get your life back to normal.